j4mes12/SDPA_Coursework/Part1/Part1.md

 This method checks if the positions are within the board and not a player's past move for both players simultaneously.
 Heavily uses the check_legal_position method.

+---

 ### bcolours Class

 This class stores the colour information strings, a dictionary to print the colours aesthetically and a dictionary to store the available colours.
 There a no methods in this class, it's just used to store colour information.

+#### colour_text

+This function applies the specified colour to the specified string and returns the coloured string.
+Note, this is a function not a method since it is not associated with an object.

+---

 ### Player Class